 Andreas Dreizler, Technical University of Darmstadt, Germany

-Koji Fukagata, Keio University, Japan
+Koji Fukagata, Keio University, Yokohama, Japan

-Ephraim Gutmark, University of Cincinnati, USA
+Ephraim Gutmark, University of Cincinnati, OH, USA

-Andreas Kempf, University of Duisburg-Essen, Germany
+Andreas M. Kempf, University of Duisburg-Essen, Germany

-Suresh Menon, Georgia Institute of Technology, USA
+Suresh Menon, Georgia Institute of Technology, Atlanta, GA, USA

-Wolfgang Rodi, Karlsruhe Institute of Technology, Germany
+Wolfgang Rodi, Karlsruhe Institute of Technology (KIT), Germany